MatthiasSchinzel/sysmon/Readme.md

 ```
 pip install pyqtgraph, pyqt5
 ```
-clone the project and cd into it.
+clone the project and cd into src/.
 Then
 ```
-python src/sysmon.py
+python sysmon.py
 ```

 If you want to monitor your Nvidia GPU, nvidia-smi has to be installed.